SlashandDash/CrabGameSequencedDropGameMode/README.md

 ---------------------------------

-Knockback will be disable when shooting someone with a revolver
+No Knockback when shooting someone with a revolver